Election-Tech-Initiative/ElectionGuard-SDK-Specification/Benaloh-Specification.tex.md

 An ElectionGuard version 1 election verifier may assume that the election parameters match the parameters provided above.
 However, it is recommended that the above parameters be checked against the parameters of each election in order to accommodate the possibility of different parameters in future versions of ElectionGuard

 ## Key Generation
-Before an election, the number of trustees (n) is fixed together with a threshold value (k) that describes the number of trustees necessary to decrypt tallies and election verification.
-The values n and k are integers subject to the constraint that 1≤k≤n.
-Canvassing board members can often serve the role of election trustees, and typical values for n and k could be 5 and 3 – indicating that 3 of 5 canvassing board members must cooperate to produce the artifacts that enable election verification.
-The reason for not setting k too low is that it will also be possible for k trustees to decrypt individual ballots.
+Before an election, the number of trustees ${n}$ is fixed together with a threshold value ${k}$ that describes the number of trustees necessary to decrypt tallies and election verification.
+The values ${n}$ and ${k}$ are integers subject to the constraint that ${1 \leq k \leq n}$.
+Canvassing board members can often serve the role of election trustees, and typical values for ${n}$ and ${k}$ could be 5 and 3 – indicating that 3 of 5 canvassing board members must cooperate to produce the artifacts that enable election verification.
+The reason for not setting ${k}$ too low is that it will also be possible for ${k}$ trustees to decrypt individual ballots.

 > Note that decryption of individual ballots does not directly compromise voter privacy since links between encrypted ballots and the voters who cast them are not retained by the system.
 However, voters receive tracking codes that can be associated with individual encrypted ballots.
 So any group that has the ability to decrypt individual ballots can also coerce voters by demanding to see their trackers.

 Threshold ElGamal encryption is used for encryption of ballots.
 This form of encryption makes it very easy to combine individual trustee public keys into a single public key for encrypting ballots.
 It also offers a homomorphic property that allows individual encrypted votes to be combined to form encrypted tallies.

 The trustees of an election will each generate a public-private key pair.
 The public keys will then be combined into a single election public key which is used to encrypt all selections made by voters in the election.

-Ideally, at the conclusion of the election, each trustee will use its private key to form a verifiable partial decryption of each tally.
+Ideally, at the conclusion of the election, each trustee will use their private key to form a verifiable partial decryption of each tally.
 These partial decryptions will then be combined to form full verifiable decryptions of the election tallies.
 To accommodate the possibility that one or more of the trustees will not be available at the conclusion of the election to form their partial decryptions, the trustees will cryptographically share their private keys amongst each other during key generation.
-A pre-determined threshold value (k) out of the (n) trustees will be necessary to produce a full decryption.
+A pre-determined threshold value ${k}$ out of the ${n}$ trustees will be necessary to produce a full decryption.
 Another parameter of an election should be a public ballot coding file.
 This file should list all of the contests in an election, the number of selections allowed for each contest, and the options for each contest together with associations between each option and its representation on a virtual ballot.
 For instance, if Alice, Bob, and Carol are running for governor, and David and Ellen are running for senator, the ballot coding file could enable the vector 〈0,1,0;0,1〉 to be recognized as a ballot with votes for Bob as governor and Ellen as senator.
 The detailed format of a ballot coding file will not be specified in this document.
-But the contents of this file are hashed together with the prime modulus (p), subgroup order (q), generator (g), number of trustees (n), decryption threshold value (k), date, and jurisdictional information to form a base hash code (Q) which will be incorporated into every subsequent hash computation in the election.
+But the contents of this file are hashed together with the prime modulus ${p}$, subgroup order ${q}$, generator ${g}$, number of trustees ${n}$, decryption threshold value ${k}$, date, and jurisdictional information to form a base hash code ${Q}$ which will be incorporated into every subsequent hash computation in the election.

 ### Overview of key generation
 The n trustees of an election are denoted by ${\{{T_1,T_2,…,T_n}\}}$.
 Each trustee ${T_i}$ generates an independent ElGamal public-private key pair by generating a random integer secret